maialenz/movieQuiz/README.md

 ## Overview

-This website is an entertaining quiz game for those who want to have fun testing their general knowledge about classic and new movies, by answering a series of questions and trying to beat their own scores.
+This website is an entertaining quiz game for those who want to have fun testing their general knowledge about the film industry, by answering a series of questions and trying to beat their own scores.

-The website will be responsive and accessible on all devices The website will be visually enjoyable and interactive.
+The website will be responsive and accessible on all devices, but it's optimized to be played on a medium/large screen.
+The website will be visually minimal to focus on the questions and interactive.
 It will be aimed for people who want to have some fun and learn something new while playing.

 ---